Instamrkt/slate/source/includes/_rest_calls.md

 Parameter | Default | Description
 --------- | ------- | -----------
 game_uuid | null | The uuid of the game for which you are requesting pools.
-This can be obtained from the `/r/games/upcoming` list of games. user_id | null | Optional: specify user id to send in only open pools (exclude the ones he predicted in).
+This can be obtained from the `/r/games/upcoming` list of games. user_id | null | Optional: specify user id to send only open pools (exclude the ones user predicted in).

 ### Response Parameters